tlswg/snip/draft-ietf-tls-snip.md

 application_layer_protocol_negotiation extension MUST send a fatal missing_extension alert.

-A client offers an empty extension to indicate that is wishes to receive information about incompatible protocols supported by the (logical) server.
+A client offers an empty extension to indicate that it wishes to receive information about incompatible protocols supported by the (logical) server.

 A server deployment that supports multiple incompatible protocols MAY advertise